syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Server-side-event-arguments-in-ASP-Grid.md

   ### OnServerEditRow

-The **OnServerEditRow** event is triggered upon saving the edited record to grid.
-The details of the edited record can be obtained at the server side which is explained in the below table.
+The **OnServerEditRow** event is triggered upon saving the edited record to the grid.
+The details of the edited record can be obtained from the server-side which is explained in the following table.

 _Table 6: Syncfusion.JavaScript.Web.GridEventArgs arguments of OnServerEditRow event_